 The indigo plant is a heat loving perennial which won’t tolerate freezing temperatures.
 It has been cultivated in many of the temperate parts of the world.
 There was a short period of time where ther were attempts to grow indigo in North America, but those efforts have been limited to the deep south.
 Areas of Mexico have a long tradition of raising indigo, as does parts of India, Africa, and much of Asia.

-The process of dyeing with indigo is so complicate that it is a wonder mankind ever discovered its true blue secrets.
+The process of dyeing with indigo is so complicated that it is a wonder mankind ever discovered its true blue secrets.
 Without certain steps in the process, indigo won’t reveal any blue color at all.
 It will make brown.
 It will make a kind of dirty pink.
 It won’t dye blue, however, until the plant has been subjected to either chemicals or a long rotten bath, then different chemicals added to create a green dye bath.
 The blue color never appears until the fiber is oxidized after submersion in this green vat.

 Woad, Isatis tinctoria, is another indigo dye source, and a plant that is much more adaptable to different climates.
 It is a biennial, but the leaves can be harvested for color either year.
 In the second year, however, great caution must be taken for the propellor-like seed heads not to fly off in the wind and become a noxious weed.
 In many counties, in fact, growing Woad at all is illegal.
 Noxious weeds can cause millions of dollars of damage to grazing land and agricultural properties, and can drive out native species mercilessly.